sunpy/sunpy.org/project/index.rst

 ^^^^^^^^^^^

 The following section list the people who maintain various aspects of the SunPy Project that are not covered by the above roles.
+These people are the ones who *lead* development of their advanced-research-computing

+We are always looking for qualified people to take on a package or a submodule.
+If you would like to get involved please get in touch.

 * sunpy.coordinates: `Albert Shih`_
 * ndcube: `Daniel Ryan`_ and `Stuart Mumford`_